xtendui/xtendui/src/gatsby/markdown/extensions/slider/index.md

 <div class="alert">
   <div class="alert-content">
-    `slider-pagination[data-xt-pag].xt-ignore` is essential to the functioning of the slider, so if you don't want to show it add `.display--none`.
+    `slider-pagination[data-xt-pag].xt-ignore` is essential to the functioning of the slider, so if you don't want to show it add `.display-none`.
   </div>
 </div>